michaelshiloh/NetworkEverything/schedule.md

 - Can we use this to communicate?
 - binary numbers

+Tentative homework for Thursday
+– When the Internet of Things Feels Like the Internet of Shit
+- find an example of a useful IoT device
+- find an example of a useless IoT device

+Tentative homework for Tuesday
+– Linked, Chapter 4

 #### Thursday 25 January 9am - 11:40 (tentative)

 - Serial communication (Synchronous and  Asynchronous